CanningRoad/canningroad.github.io/ianedwards.md

 Thank you for joining us online to pay your respects to Ian.

 You can find the recorded stream below.
-The procession enters the church at 15 minutes into the viedo.
+The procession enters the church at 15 minutes into the video.

 Watch on YouTube: <https://youtu.be/wg0TVoLa4gg>